whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 Sorting
 -------

 Using the `cursor.sort()`_ method on multi-clause query will inevitably fail if there are too many documents returned by the query.
+For efficiency sake queries that use an index and sort on that indexes fields will be returned in `index order`_ eliminating post-sorting of a buffer of information.

-Sorting in `MongoDB`_ relies a lot on the `index order`_ of the index being used for a query.
-Sorting just isn't optimized for multi-clause queries full of multiple query plans.. nor should it be.
+`cursor.sort()`_ just isn't optimized for multi-clause queries full of multiple query plans and I don't believe it should be.
 Using multiple clauses allows us to fetch different parts of the same document set in varying orders according to what we need.
+Sorting the results after the documents are returned may go against your reasons for using `$or`_ in the first place.

-For the most part if each clause's query plan is using an index the documents retrieved for that clause will returned in the indexes `index order`_.
-If no field specif index is being used for a clause then document ordering will be difficult to predict.
+For the most part if each clause's query plan is using an index the documents retrieved for that clause will returned through an index scan in `index order`_.
+If no field specific index is being used for a clause then document ordering will most likely be difficult to predict.

 Each clause's query plan attempts to find the most relevant index for the given query parameters and conditions.
 A clause is in essense it's own individualized `cursor.find()`_ command and gets the benefit of index `index order`_ when returning documents.